 Generally accepted governmental accounting principles (GASB Codification Po50.131-132) require that the schedule present information from the last three actuarial valuations.
-Because the requirements of GASB 45 were implemented starting with the year ended June 30, 2010, only one valuation is available.
-Additional information will be added after each of the next two valuations.
+Because the requirements of GASB 45 were implemented starting with the year ended June 30, 2010, only two valuations are available.
+Additional information will be added after the next valuation.
 Subsequent to that, information will be presented for the latest three valuations.